Here is list of frequently asked questions that should provide you with some extra information you might need.

-Having said that, if you have a party size of 8 or more (see above), which means we don’t have any other guests, we can customize the tours to suit you and your family.
-We won’t stray too far from the cottages or we don’t even have to go out in the van at all in the evenings.
+Having said that, we have had quite a few young children join our tours and it has been working out well.
+If the sky is clear, we won’t stray too far from the cottages or we don’t even have to go out in the van at all in the evenings as we can wait for the aurora on site.
 It is only really required to go out in the van when it is cloudy or the northern lights forecast is very weak.
 More often than not, if it is clear skies, the northern lights will be over the cottages, so you don’t have to go anywhere!
-So in that instance, we more than welcome young children and we can fit child seats to the van especially for you.
-But you must contact us first to see if it is possible, especially on the dates you want.
-But feel free to ask us any questions on this subject, we have a 1 year old ourselves, so we are very qualified on the matter 🙂

 How fit do you need to be on our tours?

 Our tours are all done in the van (ie not on foot, or on snowmobile, etc) so it’s a pretty easy going and comfortable evening.
 When we get to a nice spot to watch the northern lights, we are never more than 50 metres from the van.
 So it’s just pretty regular stuff.
 If you can get in and out of a taxi you can come on our tours.
 The optional day time activities do require an average level of fitness however, some more than others.